+I have returned.
 I spent the summer having some incredible experiences, and some profound conversations, across India and Indonesia.
 Some of you will have followed these events via my Facebook page, and I am going to be sharing some highlights and some reports on media developments there on this blog in the weeks ahead.
 But, for now, I am playing catch up with some developments while I have been away.

 Moritz Fink, an expert on culture jamming, who has contributed to this blog in the past, shared with me this insightful post about the ways the Greek crisis has been depicted via comedy news and memes and I wanted to share this analysis here as we continue to focus on the interplay between news, politics, and participatory culture.
 Enjoy!